 Spacewalking astronauts isolated an International Space Station thermal control system radiator with a suspected leak during a 6 hr., 30-min.
 Nov.
 1 spacewalk in which they also rerouted the flow of ammonia coolant to a backup circulation loop.
 The elusive leak on the photovoltaic radiator (PVR) of the P-6 solar power module, first noted in 2007, increased substantially in June.
 The loss threatens to prompt a shutdown of the station’s 2B power channel, one of eight channels that ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Spacewalkers Tackle Space Station Coolant Leak".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Spacewalkers Tackle Space Station Coolant Leak".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.